manojchoudhary404/AmazonBased-clone-manoj/README.md

 # TO run the code in terminal type

-# step 1 : npm install // instaLl all node modules
+# step 1 : npm install //to install all node modules

 # step 2 : npm run // to run the web app